 Nothing strikes fear in the heart of online merchants quite like PCI DSS (the set of technical and operational requirements designed to protect cardholder data‚ put forth by the credit card networks (Visa, MasterCard, etc‚).

 If you accept credit cards from your customers then, yes.

 Many gateways and online payment processing solutions will claim their drop-in credit card widgets exclude you from PCI compliance or make you PCI compliant.

 What these type of solutions do, including Spreedly's, is reduce your compliance burden.
 You still have to certify, but can often do so with much less effort than if you were processing and storing the card data yourself.

-With Version 3 of PCI, however, online merchants can no longer even host the payment page if they wish to qualify for SAQ A. In order to qualify for SAQ A you must use a payment form that is hosted by and submits directly to the compliant third party.
-In pure browser technology terms this means that you must use an iFrame-delivered payment form or a hosted payment page from your payment processor.
+With Version 3 of PCI, however, online merchants can no longer even host the payment page if they wish to qualify for SAQ A. In order to qualify for SAQ A you must use a payment form where all cardholder data that is hosted by and submits directly to the compliant third party.
+In pure browser technology terms this means that you must use an iFrame-delivered payment form where all page content is from the PSP or a hosted payment page from your payment processor.

 PCI is not for the feint of heart, but it can be managed.
 When evaluating your compliance, keep the following in mind:

 - What level of compliance you need is determined by your merchant bank, informed by the number of annual transactions you are processing.

 - Self-assessing is less costly and time consuming, but is only an option for online merchants seeking less than a PCI Level 1 certification.